-Hanamiyama in Fukushima City is a famous flower spot that the late Shotaro Akiyama, one of Japan's leading photographers, visited every year, saying, "There is a paradise in Fukushima."
+Hanamiyama, located in Fukushima City, is a famous flower spot that the late Shotaro Akiyama, one of Japan's leading photographers, visited every year, saying, "There is a paradise in Fukushima."

-Approximately 70 types of flowers, including plum, cherry, forsythia, Japanese quince, and flowering peach blossoms, bloom in full force, attracting many tourists every year.
+Approximately 70 kinds of flowers, including plum blossoms, cherry blossoms, forsythia, quince, and flowering peach blossoms, bloom in profusion, attracting many tourists every year.

 This time, we will introduce some recommended tourist spots in Fukushima City that you should stop by when visiting Hanamiyama